lebriggs/laura_website_2/content/blog/newsite/index.md

 ### Subscribe To New Blog Posts

-If you would like to be notified when I publish a new blog post then please subscribe below:
+If you would like to be notified when I publish a new blog post then please subscribe using [this form](https://dashboard.mailerlite.com/forms/1012938/126123917064537119/share).